 Kevin T. McGuire is a professor in the Department of Political Science, where he teaches and conducts research on the American judiciary, with a primary interest in the U.S. Supreme Court.
 His published research addresses such topics as agenda setting, issue transformation, and decision making on the Court.
 This work has appeared in a variety of journals, including the American Political Science Review, the American Journal of Political Science, and the Journal of Politics.

-His most recent book is New Directions in Judicial Politics, which features a collection of original research essays on judicial behavior.
-He has served as co-editor of Institutions of American Democracy: The Judiciary, an assessment of the state of the American judiciary, published by Oxford University Press as a part of its multivolume series on democratic institutions.
+He has edited New Directions in Judicial Politics, which features a collection of original research essays on judicial behavior.
+And he served as co-editor of Institutions of American Democracy: The Judiciary, an assessment of the state of the American judiciary, published by Oxford University Press as a part of its multi-volume series on democratic institutions.
 Currently, he is an editor of the Series on Constitutionalism and Democracy for the University of Virginia Press.
 As a part of that series, he has contributed Creating Constitutional Change: Clashes over Power and Liberty in the Supreme Court, a co-edited volume of essays on leading Supreme Court decisions.

 His introductory textbook, Understanding the U.S. Supreme Court: Cases and Controversies, is a concise examination of the politics of the Court, which uses a series of case studies to examine judicial selection, decision making, and policy impact.
 He is also the author of The Supreme Court Bar: Legal Elites in the Washington Community, an analysis of the participation and influence of Washington-based lawyers who specialize in litigating before the high court.
 It was a recipient of the Choice Outstanding Academic Book Award.